Go to moma.org

-The Museum of Modern Art announces Frida and Diego: The Last Dream, an exhibition of key works from MoMA’s collection by Frida Kahlo (1907–1954) and Diego Rivera (1886–1957), on view from March 29 through September 12, 2026.
+The Museum of Modern Art presents Frida and Diego: The Last Dream, an exhibition of key works from MoMA’s collection by Frida Kahlo (1907–1954) and Diego Rivera (1886–1957), on view from March 21 through September 12, 2026.
 The exhibition is presented in conjunction with the Metropolitan Opera’s premiere of El Último Sueño de Frida y Diego (May 14–June 5, 2026).
-The opera, by Grammy Award–winning composer Gabriela Lena Frank and Pulitzer Prize–winning playwright Nilo Cruz, is a mythical exploration of Frida and Diego’s profound relationship with their art and each other.
-For the exhibition, MoMA has invited Jon Bausor, the set and co-costume designer of the opera, to create a theatrical setting for the artworks inspired by his designs for the opera and the works of Kahlo and Rivera.
-The installation will showcase five paintings and a drawing by Kahlo and over a dozen works by Rivera.
+The opera is a mythical exploration of Frida and Diego’s profound relationship with their art and each other.
+For the exhibition, MoMA has invited Jon Bausor, the stage set and co-costume designer of the opera, to create an innovative setting for the artworks inspired by his designs for the opera and the works of Kahlo and Rivera.
+The installation will showcase six paintings and a drawing by Kahlo and over a dozen works by Rivera.
 Photographic portraits of the artists by luminaries such as Lola Álvarez Bravo and Leo Matiz will also be on view.

-Frida and Diego: The Last Dream is organized by Beverly Adams, The Estrellita Brodsky Curator of Latin American Art, in collaboration with Jon Bausor, independent Stage Designer and Creative Director, with Caitlin Chaisson, Curatorial Assistant, Department of Painting and Sculpture, and Rachel Remick, Curatorial Assistant, Department of Painting and Sculpture and Curatorial Affairs.
+Frida and Diego: The Last Dream is organized by Beverly Adams, The Estrellita Brodsky Curator of Latin American Art, and Jon Bausor, independent Stage Designer and Creative Director, with Caitlin Chaisson, Curatorial Assistant, Department of Painting and Sculpture, and Rachel Remick, Curatorial Assistant, Department of Painting and Sculpture and Curatorial Affairs.
 Realized with the participation of the Metropolitan Opera, New York.
+The Metropolitan Opera’s production of El Último Sueño de Frida y Diego, composed by Gabriela Lena Frank with a libretto by Nilo Cruz, is directed and choreographed by Deborah Colker.

-Leadership support for this exhibition is provided by Steven and Lisa Tananbaum in honor of David Tananbaum and by Monique M. Schoen Warshaw.
+Leadership support for this exhibition is provided by Denise Littlefield Sobel, Steven and Lisa Tananbaum in honor of David Tananbaum, and Monique M. Schoen Warshaw.

 Major funding is provided by Jerry Speyer and Katherine Farley and by the Steven A. and Lisa Tananbaum Endowment for Contemporary Art Commissions.